pg9182/northstar-dedicated/README.md

 ### Windows

 The d3d11 and gfsdk stubs I developed for northstar-dedicated can be used when running the dedicated server on Windows to drastically reduce the required resources.
 Unlike with Wine, you will need to put them in `bin/x64_retail` instead of the directory `NorthstarLauncher.exe` is contained in.
-I am planning to investigate alternative ways to load the DLLs at some point in the future.
+See [here](https://github.com/R2Northstar/NorthstarStubs) for more details.

 ## Container